-THE NATIONAL CONFERENCE OF INSURANCE LEGISLATORS (NCOIL)
+THE NATIONAL COUNCIL OF INSURANCE LEGISLATORS (NCOIL)

 NCOIL is a legislative organization comprised principally of legislators serving on state insurance and financial institutions committees around the nation.
 NCOIL writes Model Laws in insurance, works to both preserve the state jurisdiction over insurance as established by the McCarran-Ferguson Act seventy years ago and to serve as an educational forum for public policy makers and interested parties.

 Founded in 1969, NCOIL works to assert the prerogative of legislators in making state policy when it comes to insurance and educate state legislators on current and perennial insurance issues.

 Educate state legislators on current and perennial insurance issues

 Help state legislators from different states interface effectively with each other

 Assert the prerogative of legislators in making state policy when it comes to insurance

 Speak out on Congressional initiatives that attempt to encroach upon state primacy in overseeing insurance

 Many legislators active in NCOIL chair or are members of the committees responsible for insurance in their respective state houses across the country.
 All states are either general or contributing NCOIL members.

 NCOIL is an adamant, vocal opponent of any Congressional initiative that would deprive consumers of key state protections, preempt state laws that respond to unique insurance markets, threaten critical state premium tax revenue, and, in many cases, lead to cherry picking and fraud.